SmithWillSuffice/ohanga-pai/content/blog/26_statsknowing.md

 Frickin' commies these ai programs.

-UNIX programmers in the 1970's figured out the power of this methodology, and built system programs called pipes to make it dead simple for *nix programmers to chain simple programs together to do powerful overall tasks.
+UNIX programmers in the 1970's figured out the power of this methodology, and wrote system programs called pipes to make it dead simple for *nix programmers to chain simple programs together to do powerful overall tasks.
 They were forced to do so in one way because of limited disk memory back then, but it was also an entire *philosophy of computing*:

 <div style="text-align: center; color: hotpink;">Do one thing well.</div>

+Complexity can breed complexity.
+But simplicity breeds complexity *robustly*.
+It is pretty cool that the pipe program obeys this rule, and is also the simplest program to use, you only need to type a vertical bar "|".

 Every program should obey this rule, at least morally.
 Monolithic programs doing many things normally do nothing well, although when they run error free they can do a